anibali/segformer/README.md

 # SegFormer

-This project is an unofficial redistribution of parts of the original code available at https://github.com/NVlabs/SegFormer.
+This project is an unofficial implementation of SegFormer [^1].
 Its purpose is to make using SegFormer models easier through PyTorch Hub.

 ## Usage